Anglo-Saxon settlement of Britain: Bede

 The naming of these three specific tribes was probably influenced by the semi-mythological genealogical claims of the royal families of Bede's time.
-In another passage Bede clarified that the continental ancestors of the Anglo-Saxons were not really limited to three tribes, or one settlement period.
+However, in another passage Bede clarified that the continental ancestors of the Anglo-Saxons were not really limited to three tribes, or one settlement period.
 He named pagan peoples still living in Germany (Germania) in the 8th century "from whom the Angles or Saxons, who now inhabit Britain, are known to have derived their origin; for which reason they are still corruptly called "Garmans" by the neighbouring nation of the Britons": the Frisians, the Rugini (possibly from Rügen), the Danes, the "Huns" (Pannonian Avars in this period, whose influence stretched north to Slavic-speaking areas in central Europe), the "old Saxons" (antiqui Saxones), and the "Boructuari" who are presumed to be inhabitants of the old lands of the Bructeri, near the Lippe river.

 Linguistic evidence

 Kenneth Jackson's map showing British river names of Celtic etymology, thought to be a good indicator of the spread of Old English.
 Area I, where Celtic names are rare and confined to large and medium-sized rivers, shows English-language dominance to c.
 500–550; Area II to c.
 600; Area III, where even many small streams have Brittonic names to c.
 700. In Area IV, Brittonic remained the dominant language 'till at least the Norman Conquest' and river names are overwhelmingly Celtic.

-Map of place-names between the Firth of Forth and the River Tees: in green, names likely containing Brittonic elements; in red and orange, names likely containing the Old English elements -ham and -ingaham respectively.
+A map of place-names between the Firth of Forth and the River Tees: in green, names likely containing Brittonic elements; in red and orange, names likely containing the Old English elements -ham and -ingaham respectively.
 Brittonic names lie mostly to the north of the Lammermuir and Moorfoot Hills.

 Linguistic evidence from Roman Britain suggests that most inhabitants spoke British Celtic and/or British Latin.
 However, by the 8th century, when extensive evidence for the post-Roman language situation is next available, it is clear that the dominant language in what is now eastern and southern England was Old English, whose West Germanic predecessors were spoken in what is now the Netherlands and northern Germany.
 This was in marked contrast to experience in what is now northern France where the West-Germanic speaking Franks adopted the Latin derived languages of the local population.
 Explaining the rise of Old English, and its continued westward and northward spread, is crucial in any account of the Anglo-Saxon settlement of Britain.